FranciscoCalatrava/NLP_Project_WASP/README.md

 Final NLP project for WASP course

-Here it is a small explanation about the code:
+Here is a brief explanation of the code setup:

-In order to run the code you need to install the requirements, download the datasets, and download some prediction models from essentia.
-I am going to break it down here:
+To run the code, you need to install the necessary requirements, download the datasets, and obtain some prediction models from Essentia.
+I will break down the process here:

 ## Requirements

-To install the requirements you should create your own virtual environmnet.
-For this work I have used Python 3.10.12.
-Once you have it, just run:
+To install the requirements, create your own virtual environment using Python 3.10.12.
+Once set up, run the following command:

 `pip3 install -r requirements.txt`

-I have experienced some difficulties regarding to the package essentia-tensorflow.
-In cases get an error like:
+If you experience issues with the package `essentia-tensorflow`, such as:

 "from essentia.standard import MonoLoader, TensorflowPredict2D, TensorflowPredictMusiCNN,TensorflowPredictEffnetDiscogs
 ImportError: cannot import name 'TensorflowPredict2D' from 'essentia.standard' (./music_sentiment_prediction/nlp/lib/python3.10/site-packages/essentia/standard.py)"

-Just do a pip uninstall essetia & pip uninstall essentia-tensorflow and after reinstall just essential-tensorflow.
-There might be some incompatibilities between these two.
-This is my guess.
+Perform a pip uninstall of both `essentia` and `essentia-tensorflow`, and then reinstall only `essentia-tensorflow`.
+This may resolve potential compatibility issues.
 ## Models

 ### Classification models for Arousal Valence from audio

-I have organise the folders as it follows:
+The models are organized in the following directories:

 - classifier_model
--- deam
+  - deam
---- audioset-vggish
+    - audioset-vggish
---- msd-musicnn
+    - msd-musicnn
--- muse
+  - muse
---- audioset-vggish
+    - audioset-vggish
---- msd-musicnn
+    - msd-musicnn
--- emomusic
+  - emomusic
---- audioset-vggish
+    - audioset-vggish
---- msd-musicnn
+    - msd-musicnn

-You can get the models from the essentia webpage
+Models can be downloaded from the Essentia webpage:

 deam: https://essentia.upf.edu/models/classification-heads/deam/
 emomusic: https://essentia.upf.edu/models/classification-heads/emomusic/